 - Cimetidine (Tagamet, Tagamet HB).
 Cimetidine is the oldest H2 blocker.
 It has few side effects, although about 1% of people taking it will have mild temporary diarrhea, dizziness, rash, or headache.
 Cimetidine interacts with a number of commonly used medications, such as phenytoin (for seizures), theophylline (for respiratory diseases), and warfarin (blood-thinner).
 Long-term use of excessive doses (more than 3 grams a day) may cause impotence or breast enlargement in men.
 These problems get better after the drug is stopped.

-- Ranitidine (Zantac, Zantac 75, Zantac EFFERdose, Zantac injection, and Zantac Syrup).
+- Ranitidine (Zantac, Zantac 75, Zantac EFFERdose, Zantac injection, and Zantac Syrup) was recalled from the market by the FDA in 2019 because samples were found to have unacceptable levels of N-nitrosodimethylamine (NDMA), a known carcinogen.
+Whether it will ever return to the market is unknown.
 Ranitidine may provide better pain relief and heal ulcers more quickly than cimetidine in people younger than age 60, but there appears to be no difference in older people.
 A common side effect associated with ranitidine is headache, occurring in about 3% of people who take it.
 Ranitidine interacts with very few drugs.

 - Nizatidine Capsules (Axid AR, Axid Capsules, Nizatidine Capsules).
 Nizatidine is nearly free from side effects and drug interactions.
 A controlled-release form can help alleviate nighttime GERD symptoms.